 Global Forum on Nicotine

-The Global Forum on Nicotine (GFN) is an annual event organised by London-based Knowledge Action Change Limited (KAC), which is headed by Professor Gerry Stimson.
+The Global Forum on Nicotine (GFN) is an annual conference organised by London-based Knowledge Action Change Limited (KAC), which is headed by Professor Gerry Stimson.

 - 3 TobaccoTactics Resources

 - 6 Notes

 BackgroundThe event was first held in 2014.
 Organisers described the context as: